Passing Dynamic Data to Django URLs: The View Approach

 Explanation:

-. - It constructs a dictionary
+• It constructs a dictionary query_params with these values.

-encodes the dictionary as query string parameters.- The complete URL with parameters is stored in the
+• The complete URL with parameters is stored in the url_with_params context variable.

-context variable. - The template displays the link with the URL and retrieved parameters (if any).
+• The template displays the link with the URL and retrieved parameters (if any).

 templatetags/my_tags.py (Create a new app for this)